Fablicator/Marlin/Documentation/src/scripts.md

 If you want to update, type `Y` ( make sure the Y is capitalized ) then click enter.
 Your version will then be updated to the latest one.

+**After updating you must open the configuration and upload the firmware again.**

 ## Opening the configuration

 The easy way to open the current configuration is to run ***OpenConfiguration.bat***.
 This will open the firmware files and show `Calibration.h`.